stratapp-ai/stratapp-ai.github.io/_blog/what-not-to-do-with-okrs.md

 **Don't confuse OKRs with KPIs.**

-OKRs: _one-off lifetime_, limited to only 2 to 4 per month or quarter for every 500 employees
+OKRs: _one-off lifetime_, limited to only 2 to 4 objectives per month or quarter for every 500 employees

-KPIs: _ongoing lifetime_ and believe it or not you may have 10 to 250 indicators worth tracking
+KPIs: _ongoing lifetime_ and you may have 10 to 250 indicators worthy of tracking

-When you see KPIs going off track, or when you think of new ideas for strategy or capabilities, that's when you introduce OKRs - to get it done!
+When you see KPIs going off track, or when you think of new ideas for strategy or capabilities, that's when you introduce OKRs - _to get it done!_

 ## OKRs don't #5